overview of the esophagus

 symptoms of achalasia

-Some patients may not have any symptoms, but the majority of patients with achalasia complain of some symptoms, including:
+Some patients may not suffer from anything, but the majority of people with alkalosis complain of some symptoms, including:

 - difficulty swallowing for both solids and liquids (most common presentation)

 - Frequent chest pain that is exacerbated by eating

 - night cough

 - Malnutrition and being underweight (due to pain that increases while eating)

 - pneumonia (caused by inhaling the contents of the digestive tract)